Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+Performance issues on low end machines:

+Some performance changes were made to Forge and it should now operate more quickly on low end machines.
+Mid to high level machines are unlikely to notice as much of a performance increase.
+We tried to hunt down all of the bugs that resulted from these changes but there may still be a bug or two in this beta release.

 A note about winning booster packs in quest mode:

 If you win a quest mode match, you get a booster pack for every 1 or 2 (default) Wins, depending on the difficulty level.
 If you lose and you are playing on easy mode, you get a booster pack every 1 (default) Loss.